-Being the proud owner of a Gen 2 2018 Suzuki Hayabusa (see my buyer’s guide to the Hayabusa), I’m aware that the Gen 3 Hayabusa (being released in mid 2021) is an upgrade to outgoing in some significant ways.
+Being the proud owner of a Gen 2 2018 Suzuki Hayabusa (see my buyer’s guide to the Hayabusa), I’m aware that the Gen 3 Hayabusa is an upgrade to the outgoing model in some significant ways.

 But the slight downgrade in power (due to emissions restrictions), largely unchanged engine configuration, and limited upgrades have caused many to ask the question: Is the new Hayabusa too expensive?

 While nobody claims that it’s a bad bike, many think it’s not enough of an improvement to warrant an upgrade, and that the competition is perhaps too strong.

 Of course, that doesn’t deter those who’ll stop at nothing to own an iconic brand like the Hayabusa.

 Let’s analyse these claims in turn.
 I personally prefer the Gen 2 with ABS for a number of reasons (price being among them), but I think it’s still worth examining these questions of how competitive the pricing of the Gen 3 Hayabusa is.

 Quick note about me — yes, I’m a motorcycle tragic, but in my spare time I’m also a management consultant for high tech companies, i.e. a huge nerd when it comes to business, money, and finance.
 I’m not a trained economist, which luckily means I have no qualms about pretending I am one without qualifying it heavily.

 So I want to consider three important aspects of pricing the 2021 Suzuki GSX1300R Hayabusa: Inflation, competition, and the value of improvements.

 Well, I am.
 That’s why I created this site — as an outlet.
 I love learning and sharing what others might find useful.
 If you like what you read here, and you’re a fraction as obsessed as I am, you might like to know when I’ve published more.
 (Check the latest for an idea of what you’ll see.)